ikhemissi/azure-ipaas-workshop/docs/workshop.md

 In addition to reacting to events (e.g. message in Service Bus), Azure Functions also allows you to implement APIs and serve HTTP requests.

-In this last exercice of Lab2, you need to update the data fetching Function App (`func-ftch-lab-[randomId]`) to have the `FetchOrders` return the latest processed orders.
+In this last exercice of Lab2, you need to update the data fetching Function App (`func-ftch-lab-[randomid]`) to have the `FetchOrders` return the latest processed orders.

 <div class="task" data-title="Task">

+> - Edit the code from your codespace environment (not in the Azure Portal)
+> - Open the `src/datafetching/src/functions/FetchOrders.js` file
 > - Update the `FetchOrders` function to fetch the latest processed orders from CosmosDB.
+> - Deploy the code change to the Azure Function `func-ftch-lab-[randomid]`

 </div>